Kshitiz-Mhto/xnap/README.md

 - **Scheduled Restore**: Create Restores for databases and local files on a schedule.

 ### 2.Database Management
-  - Allows managing databases through simple CLI commands ie `CURDL`.
+  - Allows managing databases and Logs through simple CLI commands ie `CURDL`.
   - Supports connecting to multiple database types and systems.

 ### 3. Logging And Alerting
 - **Detailed Logs**: Monitor status and troubleshoot with comprehensive logs ie, includes timestamps, error messages, and additional context for troubleshooting.
+- **Alert Mechanism**: Tracks both successful and failed backup and restore processes and sends email alert in case of failure backup/restore process to ensure immediate action can be taken.
 - **Retry Mechanisms**: Track and retry failed tasks automatically.
-- **Alert Mechanism**: Tracks both successful and failed backup and restore processes and sends email alert in case of failure backup/restore process to ensure immediate action can be taken.

 ---